Peter Penlington

+Peter George Spenser Penlington CNZM KC (13 December 1932 – 31 January 2025) was a New Zealand lawyer and judge.
+He was appointed Queen's Counsel in 1978, and served as High Court judge from 1990 until 2000.

 Early life and education

 Penlington was born in Christchurch on 13 December 1932.
 His parents were Spenser Penlington and Marjorie Ethel Penlington (née Frostick).
 His great-grandfather, William Penlington, was mayor of Akaroa in the 1880s.
 He received his education at St Albans Primary School, Christ's College (1946–1950), and the University of Canterbury.
 He graduated with a Bachelor of Laws in 1956 and was admitted as a barrister and solicitor the same year.